ethack/tht/docs/tutorials/sets-and-ips.md

 ## Challenge 1

-Extract source IP addresses from SSL and HTTP.
+Extract source IP addresses from SSL and HTTP connections.
 These are IP addresses making HTTP and SSL/TLS requests to web servers.

 Answer the following questions:
 - How many IPs made both types of connections?